 - Break the Hericium into manageable sized pieces so that you can inspect and clean it.
 If the mushroom is very clean, great, if it’s dirty, dip it quickly into a sink or bowl of cold water, give it a firm “swish” then wrap it in a towel to dry and weep water.

-- After the mushrooms are cleaned, sweat them in the two tablespoons of butter, and a good pinch of salt, covering the pan with a lid to help them wilt, try not to brown the mushrooms since you want the finished cakes to be white inside.
+- After the mushrooms are cleaned, preferably all together in a large, high sided pan, sweat them in the two tablespoons of butter and a good pinch of salt, covering the pan with a lid to help them wilt, try not to brown the mushrooms since you want the finished cakes to be white inside, keep an eye on them so they don’t stick.

-- A lot of water will come out of the mushrooms while they cook, especially if you had to wash them.
+- Water will come out of the mushrooms while they cook, especially if you had to wash them.
 When the mushrooms are completely cooked through and wilted, transfer them to a bowl and allow to cool until you can handle them.
 Squeeze the mushrooms to release excess water, then reserve the mushrooms and juice separately.

 - Chop the mushrooms medium-fine, then put back into a saute pan and gently cook with their juice until the pan is nearly dry then transfer the mushrooms to a mixing bowl and add the remaining ingredients, starting with the breadcrumbs.
 Work the mixture around to saturate the breadcrumbs, then try forming a small quarter sized piece of the mixture and cooking to check the seasoning and how the cake holds together.
-Adjust the seasoning if needed for salt, lemon, and tarragon if you want, then take 1/4 cups of the mixture and pack into a ring mold, pressing down so they hold their shape.
+Adjust the seasoning if needed for, heat (cayenne) salt, lemon, and tarragon if you feel it’s needed, then take 1/4 cups of the mixture and pack into a ring mold, pressing down so they hold their shape.

 - To cook the cakes, heat a cast iron skillet or other non-stick pan with the remaining 2 tablespoons of butter, then fry the cakes on medium heat until golden brown, flipping them gently with a spatula so they don’t break.
 When the cakes are hot throughout and golden brown, serve immediately, I like them with a green salad and a little spicy mayonnaise.